rosscournoyer602/therock/README.md

 Next Steps:

-1. Write saga to post new entry
+1. Hook up deleter to Contentful
-2. Display a message when no search results are not found
+2. Update Entries by rendering new form with pre-filled, on submit, delete old one and reupload new.
+3. Render content completely
+4. Display spinner while waiting for async requests to come back
-3. Clear searchbar on enter
+5. Clear searchbar on enter
+6. Create timestamp entries on contentful for deletions and edits (rudimentary update log)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).